theonize/Currier/Gloss/Galatians/Galatians 5.md

-Galatians 5
+# Galatians 5

+19-24) which of the fruits evidenced in your life

+19-21) works of the flesh

 22-24) fruit of the Spirit
-	as B.R. points out - it is singular, there is one fruit; frutis are those who come after
+	as B.R. points out - it is singular, there is one fruit; fruits are those who come after

 22)
 	love